What to Expect as a New Mom Breastfeeding Baby

 Good job mama!

 Don’t be discouraged!
 Your breasts are intelligent and your baby is perfect.
 It takes time to get in sync, but it is worth it, and you can do it.
 I love nursing her and I am grateful for those times in our day that we get to have those intimate moments.
 If you are having difficulty breastfeeding, feel free to reach out to me, your friends, family, or doctors anytime you need advice.
-We, mothers, are unsung heroes – our medals being healthy happy babies.
+We, mothers, are warriors – our medals being healthy happy babies.

 HAPPY MOTHER’S DAY! 💐